 St. George is a private British school, located in Madrid, which teaches from the age of two until the age of 18.
-In its classrooms it integrates students of more than 40 different nationalities who, from the first day, learn English with native teachers.
+In its classrooms it integrates students of more than 45 different nationalities who, from the first day, learn English with native teachers.
 For St. George the most important thing is to make the most of each student’s potential and to seek excellence so that they have all the tools that allow them to stand out in their personal and professional lives.
 The last two years our students from 17 to 18 years old accomplish

 The English National Curriculum – British education system.